Why do men look at other women?

 You've been there, I'm sure.
 Fact: All men look at women.

 I'm going to start by explaining what's going on here (and you might not like it).
 I'm not justifying disrespectful behaviour though.
-This article is more about your average unreconstructed guy, and less about sexist pigs who should be in counselling.
+This article is more about your average unreconstructed guy, and less about sexist pigs who should be in counseling.

 What is he thinking?